 If your app enables an immersive task or experience, it may be reasonable to create completely custom controls.
 This is because you’re creating a unique environment, and discovering how to control that environment is an experience users expect in such apps.

 iOS apps can help people create and manipulate files, but this doesn’t mean that people should have to think about the file system on an iOS device.

-If your app helps people create and edit documents, it’s appropriate to provide some sort of document picker that lets them open an existing document or create a new one.
-Ideally, such a document picker:
+If your app helps people create and edit documents, it works well to provide some sort of app-specific document library view that lets them open an existing document or create a new one.
+Ideally, such a library view: